Navigating the NYC Diamond District – History, Tips and WarningsFebruary 9, 2022 – Posted in: Jewelry Blog

 - Taam Tov – An Uzbeki Restaurant known for their mouth-watering delicacies.
 (41 W 47th Street)

 This list will be updated with the rest of the restaurants.
 You can also see Restaurants in Crown Heights, Brooklyn.

 As with all places where there’s money involved, people will try and take advantage of those that don’t know better.
 The actual street of 47th Street has people who may approach you and try and get you to buy or sell jewelry.

-Any person who doesn’t have a store or a reputation that can be effectively tracked is not someone who you want to do business with.
+Any person who doesn’t have a store or a reputation that can be effectively tracked is not someone with who you want to do business.
 This rule applies to both buying and selling!

 Jewelry Appraisers in the NYC Diamond District

-It is very important to ensure that any diamond or jewelry that you purchased is genuine.
+It is very important to ensure that any diamond or jewelry that you purchase is genuine.
 If your seller doesn’t provide you with an appraisal, we strongly recommend bringing all purchases to get appraised.
 In addition, for insurance purposes, you will need an appraisal.
 The NYC diamond district has a few appraisers on 47th street who will accept walk-ins and give you proper service.

 Here are some of the appraisal companies that we recommend: